munirathinavel/Vel-Praxis-Revisited/Vel-DSA-2019/README.md

-This repository would contain practices on Algorithms, Data Structures, Design Patterns, Java/J2EE Stuffs.
+This project is used for practicing Data Structures & Algorithm problems.